California Elder Abuse Lawyer

 As individuals over the age of 65 continue to constitute a larger and larger percentage of the American population, these issues have in recent years been thrust into the national spotlight.
 However, this problem is not new — only the attention paid to it and the urgency to address it have changed.
 Although we still have much work to do to ensure that none of our senior citizens ever experience abuse, many states have already enacted strong legal frameworks to detect its occurrence and punish its perpetrators.

 Here, we will examine some key provisions of the California elderly abuse laws— the Elder Abuse and Dependent Adult Civil Protection Act — and related civil and criminal laws.
-If you have any questions or concerns regarding elder abuse, contact our California elder abuse law firm today.
+If you have any questions or concerns regarding elder abuse, contact our California elder abuse attorneys today.

 California Elder Abuse Laws: The Elder Abuse and Dependent Adult Civil Protection Act

 California was one of the first states in the nation to pass comprehensive legislation to combat elder abuse.
 The Elder Abuse and Dependent Adult Civil Protection Act of 1982 (the “Act”) provides a civil cause of action for a wide range of acts commonly understood to constitute “elder abuse,” including physical abuse, neglect, and financial abuse, as well as requires certain individuals to report suspected incidents of elder abuse to the proper authorities.
 Its scope has been expanded through several amendments in the intervening years.
 In its legislative findings, the Legislature stated three general rationales for enacting the law:

 - Elderly, infirm, and dependent adults are a disadvantaged class,

 - Criminal prosecutions against those who abuse these individuals are rare, and

 - Civil actions for elder abuse are also rare due to problems of proof, court delays, and the lack of incentives to press these cases